Wind Damage Roof Repair

 Flashing Separation & Uplift

 Edge metal, drip edge, valley flashings, and step flashings at walls separate or lift under sustained wind.
 Damage is often subtle visually but creates direct water-entry paths during follow-on rain.
-Common scope addition on wind-damage claims that adjusters scoping alone may miss.
+Often subtle and routinely missed on initial inspection, so we document it slope-by-slope with photos.

 Our Inspection Scope